 The Last Argument of Kings: The Art and Science of 18th-century Artillery tells the story of the weapons that dominated 18th-century battlefields.
 This major new exhibit also includes the re-installation of elements of the permanent artillery collection along the fort's wall, conservation work on several key artillery pieces, and an interactive activity space located in the Mars Education Center.

-Alexander Hamilton Finally Makes his Debut to Fort Ticonderoga!: For the first time in decades, artifacts and images associated with one of the most popular Secretary of the Treasury in American History, are on display.
+Alexander Hamilton Finally Comes to Fort Ticonderoga!: For the first time in decades, artifacts and images associated with one of the most popular Secretary of the Treasury in American History, are on display.
 Fort Ticonderoga’s rich collections contain a number of pieces owned by Hamilton, since his remarkable career as a young soldier in the Revolution, through to his brief tenure as the highest ranking officer in the US Army.
 This exhibit is located in the Mars Education Center.

 South Barracks: Fully restored in 1931, the South Barracks has been the museum's primary exhibition space.
 The building encompasses three stories and nearly 10,000 square feet of gallery space covering topics from prehistory to the 20th century.
 Highlights include: